aplteam/Tester2/README.md

    1. `debugFlag`; 1 means that the test function runs in debug mode.

-       Assuming that all tests use the [flow ontrol functions](#Flow control) provided by `Tester2` the difference is that with `debugFlag` being 0 the test function would finish and return the symbolic name `Failure` while with `debugFlag` being 1 the test function would crash on the spot when a particular check fails, allowing the user to investigate right away.
+      Assuming that all tests use the [flow control functions](#Flow control) provided by `Tester2` the difference is that with `debugFlag` being 0 the test function would finish and return the symbolic name `Failure` while with `debugFlag` being 1 the test function would crash on the spot when a particular check fails, allowing the user to investigate right away.

-   1. `batchFlag`: 1 means that there is no user available in front of the mnitor.
+   1. `batchFlag`: 1 means that there is no user available in front of the monitor.

       That allows a test function that requires a human for confirmation or some action to _not_ carry out the test but return the symbolic name `_NoBatchTest`.